Student Stories: Thao Griffith

 But Griffith’s dream of becoming a nurse kept her going.
 She began taking easy classes first so she could adapt to the college environment and learn English by interacting more with others.
 Then she began taking harder classes that were prerequisites for the Nursing program.
 These required stronger English skills.

 “It is amazing how much English and science knowledge I learned at COD.
-Every day that I was in school and pursuing my goal was a valuable learning time in my educational journey.
-However, it will never be enough.
-I am still learning and exploring about America and about my nursing career.”
+Every day that I was in school and pursuing my goal was a valuable learning time in my educational journey.”

 Griffith also received the Bonnie M. Wheaton Scholarship from the COD Foundation.
-As a student who worked part-time while attending school full-time, she was grateful that the scholarship, low tuition and financial aid helped her afford pursuing her dream.
+As a student who worked part-time while attending school full-time, she was grateful for the scholarship, low tuition and financial aid.

 Griffith continues building her program of research and was funded by the AWHONN Every Woman, Every Baby Research Grant to support her pilot study.
 In 2020, she was nominated for the Midwest Nursing Research Society Family Health Research and Implementation Interest Group Early Investigator Award.
-She also received the Midwest Nursing Research Society Distinguished Abstract Award in 2020.
+She also received the Midwest Nursing Research Society Distinguished Abstract Award.

 Health Science Admissions at COD